scott-rothman/twitter-manual-api/README.md

 ## Functionality

-The Twitter Manual API uses a (in the future ideally, many) headless browser instance to automate nad peprform twitter interactions.
+The Twitter Manual API uses a headless browser instance to automate and peprform twitter interactions.

 ### Text Posts